 Children are known well by base staff having usually been in Horizon for Key Stage 3.
 It is not unusual to see changes as age and additional experiences impact on coping and self-regulation strategies.
 Individuals may be taught exclusively within the base, or access some mainstream lessons.

 For those children accessing mainstream lessons, monitoring includes lesson by lesson feedback through a member of support staff.
 There are also regular drop ins by Horizon staff to observe and check all is well.

 Within the base, there are learning walks and an open door policy is encouraged.
-Those observing Horizon students are predominately the Horizon Leadership team, Trust SENCO and/or Assistant Headteacher overseeing Horizon and SEN.
+Those observing Horizon students are predominately the Horizon Leadership team, Trust SENCO and/or Deputy Headteacher overseeing Horizon and SEN.